Meet the first Assamese singer who faked tens of millions of views on Vevo

 Pranab Jyoti Hazarika a.k.a.
 Axl Hazarika (VILL/TOWN KAINADHARA PS BASISTHA, SUB DIVN GUWAHATI, OPP.
-KHANAPARA OVER BRIDGE, GUWAHATI 781022, ASSAM, INDIA) is directly suspected of fabricating tens of millions of video views on Vevo and YouTube between May 2014 – July 2015.
-Vevo never reported any suspicious activities or imposed any sanctions on Axl Hazarika during that period.
-Eventually, Vevo has left an enormous debt of hundreds of thousands of dollars unpaid to our company and its clients, while they have never come out with an official explanation on this matter and never offered any compensation.
-Every effort we made to reach an agreement and settle the matter was arrogantly ignored.
+KHANAPARA OVER BRIDGE, GUWAHATI 781022, ASSAM, INDIA) is suspected of fabricating tens of millions of video views on Vevo and YouTube during the period May 2014 – July 2015, including but not limited to forgery, criminal breach of trust and cheating.
+Every effort we made to reach an agreement with him and settle the matter was arrogantly ignored.

 Date of submission to the IC3 via WWW.IC3.GOV: November 15, 2017

 >> Written by Vladimir Milicev, CEO of VIDYPS 79 d.o.o. and Blue2Digital

 On June 2 2015 Charlie Lexton, Head of Business Affairs at Merlin B.V sent an very confusing and messy letter which attempted to elaborate on the Vevo issue;

 the idea was to abolish their responsibility of anything and lay a guilt trip on VIDYPS 79 i.e. Blue2Digital and its clients;

 it was rather unclear why Vevo would choose someone from a "global digital rights agency for the world's independent label sector" to represent their interests